tomer8007/windows-shazam/README.md

 ![http://i.imgur.com/AGsiyqN.png](http://i.imgur.com/AGsiyqN.png)

-To download this software, use [this](https://drive.google.com/uc?id=0B_iaVLWNgnHPXzkxOXg1MDhtTVE&export=download) link and follow the instructions.
+To download this software, see the Download section below.

 ## How it works ##
 This software listens to a 10-seconds sample from your default microphone.
 Then it sends it to Shazam's server at http://msft.shazamid.com/orbit/DoRecognition1, and makes it think the request was sent from a smartphone.